Comparative Literature and Society Major

 Given the wide variety of geographic and disciplinary specializations possible within the major, students construct their course sequence in close collaboration with the director of undergraduate studies.
 But all students share the experience of the “Introduction to Comparative Literature and Society” seminar in their sophomore year as well as that of the required senior seminar.
 The major is designed for students interested in the cross-disciplinary and cross-cultural study of texts, traditions, media, and discourses in an increasingly transnational world.

 Requirements for the Major

 The major in Comparative Literature and Society consists of a minimum of 33 points or 11 courses, distributed as follows.
 Courses taken to fulfill the application requirements do not count toward the major.
-With the exception of courses taken to satisfy the global core requirement, double counting of courses to the CPLS major and another program or university requirement must be approved by the DUS
+Courses fulfilling major requirements must be advanced, discussion-based seminars.
+Language courses in the Beginner I to Intermediate II stream cannot be counted to fulfill any major requirement.
+With the exception of courses taken to satisfy the global core requirement, double counting of courses to the CPLS major and another program or university requirement must be pre-approved by the DUS.

 - Introduction to ICLS (CPLS V3900), taken in the spring of the sophomore year (3 points)